Political polarization in the United States: The media

 As Mann and Ornstein argue, political polarization and the proliferation of media sources have "reinforce[d] tribal divisions, while enhancing a climate where facts are no longer driving the debate and deliberation, nor are they shared by the larger public."
 As other scholars have argued, the media often support and provoke the stall and closed rules tactics that disrupt regular policy procedure.

 Media can give the illusion that the electorate is more polarized than it truly is, pushing each end farther from the middle.
 The digital environment allows for the customization of information, with individuals never seemingly being exposed to opposing viewpoints.
 There is a long-standing belief that exposure to both sides of an argument will moderate political attitudes, and there is empirical evidence that voters often do self-moderate, saying that internet users do also search for news in the opposing viewpoint.

 The increased use of social media since 2008 has encouraged those who normally did not consume news coverage to now encounter headlines on their newsfeeds on a regular basis.
 The media has become more skilled about framing news stories to create the greatest outrage, regardless of their spot on the political spectrum.
 With the prevalence of "fake news", voters are more apt to cherry-pick between news sources as mistrust in the mainstream media rises.
-This mistrust stems from a number of factors.
-Some of which include, political micro-targeting, bots, trolls, and digital algorithms- research has only just begun to name all of the factors at play.
+This mistrust stems from a number of factors, some of which include: political micro-targeting, bots, trolls, and digital algorithms – research having only just begun to name all of the factors at play.
 Allowing these perpetrators of political polarization to stand in the way of democracy is the biggest hindrance to healthy party disagreement.

 A concern with the increasing trend of political polarization is the social stigma stemming from either side towards their perceived opposition.
 It contributes to the chronic lack of compromise and uncivilized discourse leading to both extremism and policy stalemates.
 The media takes advantage of such discord and shares anecdotal headlines meant to stoke the flames of polarization, rather than sharing generalized and subsequently tamer broad statistics.

 While the media are not immune to general public opinion and reduced polarization allows them to appeal to a larger audience, polarized environments make it easier for the media and interest groups to hold elected officials more accountable for their policy promises and positions, which is generally healthy for democracy.